Round Robin Scheduling with different arrival times

 Prerequisite: Round Robin Scheduling with arrival time as 0

 Round robin scheduling algorithm is used to schedule process fairly each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which are arrived in the quantum time that make these scheduling fairly

-- Round robin is variant of first come, first scheduling
+- Round robin is variant of first come, first served scheduling

 - No priority, special importance given to any process or task

-- RR scheduling is also know as Time slicing scheduling
+- RR scheduling is also known as Time slicing scheduling

 - Each process is served by CPU for a fixed time so priority is same for each one

-- Starvation is not occur because of cyclic nataure.
+- Starvation does not occur because of its cyclic nature.

-- if we want to give some process take first than other we can’t do these.
+- If we want to give some process priority, we cannot.

 How to compute these process requests:-

-- Check that is any other process is come. if the process come in between quantum time in which process is executing then add it to the Ready queue
+- Check if any other process request has arrived.
+If a process request arrives during the quantum time in which another process is executing, then add the new process to the Ready queue

-- After quantum time check is any process in Ready queue if ready queue is empty continue process if not empty then and if current process is not complete then add it to the ready queue at last.
+- After quantum time has passed, check for any processes in Ready queue.
+If ready queue is empty continue current process.
+If queue not empty and current process is not complete, then add current process to the end of the ready queue.

-- Take the first process from ready queue and executing it (same rules)
+- Take the first process from the Ready queue and start executing it (same rules)

 - Repeat all steps above from 2-5

-After all these we get the three time which are:
+After all these we get the three times which are:

-- Completion Time: the time at which process is complete.
+- Completion Time: the time taken for a process to complete.